DCsunset/hex-stream/README.md

 ## Usage

-A simple demo convert stdin to hex encoded string in `data.txt`:
+A simple demo to convert input from stdin to hex encoded string in `data.txt`:

 ```js
 const { HexEncoder, HexDecoder } = require('hex-stream');